Job ads aggregator

 Job ads aggregator - also known as search engine for job ads - is a website that aggregates job ads from various job boards, multiposter sites, as well as from direct employers and employment agencies.

-Job aggregation market was pioneered by Indeed which remains the biggest job ads aggregator today as per Similar Web rankings.
+Job aggregation market was pioneered by Indeed; the website remains the biggest job ads aggregator, as per Similar Web rankings.
 However, its incumbent status has been challenged by many competitors.

-In 2017 Google joined the race launching Google for Jobs.
+In 2017, Google joined the race when it launched Google for Jobs.